-The outcome statements for each platform are designed to apply across all four fields (Adult, children, learning disabilities, mental health) of Nursing practice and all care settings.
+The outcome statements for each platform are designed to apply across all four fields (adult, children, learning disabilities, mental health) of nursing practice and all care settings.
 This is because registered nurses must be able to meet the person-centred, holistic care needs of people they encounter in their practice who may be at any stage of life and who may have a range of mental, physical, cognitive or behavioural health challenges.
-For the Adult, Children's and Mental Health student nurses undertaking this programme they must be able to demonstrate a greater depth of knowledge and the additional more advanced skills required to meet the specific care needs of people in their chosen field of Nursing practice.
+For the Adult, Children's and Mental Health student nurses undertaking this programme they must be able to demonstrate a greater depth of knowledge and the additional more advanced skills required to meet the specific care needs of people in their chosen field of nursing practice, whilst also having exposure to all fields of nursing (adult, children's, mental health and learning disability) within the curriculum .